How To Set Up Utilities For The First Time in Japan

-Setting up utilities in Japan is essential when moving into a new apartment, house, or akiya.
+Setting up utilities is one of the first steps you'll undertake when moving into a new apartment, house, or akiya in Japan.

-Applying for these utilities is easy but can be a little stressful for the first time, especially if you do not speak Japanese.
+Applying for utilities is easy but can be stressful if you do not speak Japanese.

 What kind of utilities need to be set up beforehand?